PunchThrough/bean-docs/src/features/battery.md

 ## Introduction

-The Bean uses 3V to run its sketches, which can be provided by a 3V coin cell battery or any other 3V power source, such as two 1.5V AA batteries.
-The Bean+ can run off either its included lithium battery, or a microUSB charging cable, which respectively range from 3V to 5V.

 The Bean operates from 2.6V-3.6V and can be powered directly by a 3V coin cell battery or a external power source connected to the VBAT pin.
 The Bean has no internal voltage regulators so it is important not to connect a power source outside of the operating voltage range.

 The Bean+ offers the convenience of an included rechargeable lithium battery and 3.3V and 5V voltage regulators.
 This flexibility allows the Bean+ to work with higher power accessories right out of the box.